 The process of seeking, generating, and evaluating explanations has been proposed to serve as a powerful mechanism underlying children's learning, scaffolding knowledge acquisition and contributing to theory change.
-In several projects, we are investigating the precise role of explanation in young children's causal learning, focusing on whether and how explaining influences the process of early reasoning and inductive inference.
+We are investigating the precise role of explanation in young children's causal learning, focusing on whether and how explaining influences the process of early reasoning and inductive inference.

-- How might explaining influence the relative contributions of observed evidence and currently-held theories in children’s learning and generalization?
+- Does explaining influence the relative contributions of observed evidence vs. currently-held beliefs in children’s learning and generalization?

 - Can explaining prompt children to privilege hidden, but inductively-rich properties over salient surface similarities?

-- Does explaining promote a bias to prefer simplicity?
+- Does explaining promote a bias to prefer simple hypotheses over complex ones?

-- Does the process of explaining assist abstract reasoning and foster the early acquisition of abstract concepts?
+- Does explaining facilitate abstraction and foster the acquisition of abstract concepts?